timbertson/foperator/README.md

  - First-class object deletion (`ResourceState` encapsulates `Active` | `SoftDeleted` so the types ensure correct handling of deleted resources)
  - Best practices baked in (e.g. `ResourceMirror` is the equivalent of go's `SharedInformer`, except that a `SharedInformer` isn't supported by `controller-runtime`, you have to write a custom `Controller`)

+# Sample operators

+See [./sample](./sample) for a couple of sample operators using the framework.

+# Why not `operator-sdk`, `controller-runtime`, etc?

+If you're going to shun the de-facto standard technologies for creating Kubernetes Operators, you should probably have good justification for doing so.
+I strongly believe that `foperator` (and Scala) lets you write operators with less bugs, less effort and less code then anything built in Go.
+But this is not just a gut feel, I wrote up some [extensive notes on the downsides of `operator-sdk`](./doc/operator-sdk.md) after implementing the sample operator with both `operator-sdk` and `foperator`.

 # Mechanics

 The flow of information looks a bit like this: